 16. Look for Tentpole content to create evergreen YouTube videos on

 Tentpole content is evergreen content that peaks around a specific time of year but can be relied upon quite well to be successful.
-These can be seasonal things like Christmas based content, but it can also be things like new tech launches or the news.
+These can be seasonal things like Christmas-based content, but they can also be things like new tech launches or the news.

 For example, if you have a video explaining how to safely melt ice off of a car’s windshield, every year that search term peaks around winter (like a tentpole, hence the name).
 If your video is well optimized for this term, then you have a good chance of receiving a good number of views and new subscribers every year around this time.

 Google Trends is a useful tool in this regard, to both, find tentpole topics, but also to see what topics are currently trending in your region.

 17. Make more helpful content to grow your YouTube channel